KristianSp27/todo-list/README.md

 1.added the option to submit by clicking "Enter" 2.removed the option to submit empty inputs and a "locked" cursor, which appears above the "Add" button when the input is empty(the button is disabled)
 3.added the "pointer" cursor when it's above the tasks

+Update(8/1/2023):
+Had an issue with the line through going through the delete button as well.
+In order to fix that, i added a brand new button specifically for that purpose, which also matches the colour scheme of the app better and provided the much needed solution to my problem.